-Witcher 3 is back in the spotlight thanks to the release of the Netflix TV series and the game’s Nintendo Switch version.
+Witcher 3 is back in the spotlight thanks to the Netflix TV series and the game’s Nintendo Switch version.
 Many new players are discovering the game while others are returning for another playthrough.

 Table of Contents

 How to Install Witcher 3 Mods

 There are 3 ways to install Witcher 3 mods: